olouriki/portfolio/README.md

-# Welcome to my portfolio.
+# Welcome to my GitHub repository.

 Here you will find a sample of the personal projects I have carried out.